Not What You Would Expect!

 Skidmore, Owings, and Merrill (firm founded 1936, Chicago), Winnebago Children’s Home, Neillsville, WI, 1971.
 Photo © Skidmore, Owings, and Merrill.
 (8S-16092) |

-In the late 1800s, architects such as Henry H. Richardson (1838–1886, US) pioneered the construction of large public buildings by using a steel "cage" frame to support the walls and roof rather than wood or stone.
+In the late 1800s, architects such as Henry H. Richardson (1838–1886, United States) pioneered the construction of large public buildings by using a steel "cage" frame to support the walls and roof rather than wood or stone.
 The steel frame made it possible to build taller buildings with thinner walls and more windows, because the exterior walls did not have to support the weight of the roof and floors.

 This new kind of architecture was further developed by the Bauhaus architects during the period between 1918 and 1933.
 They eliminated exterior weight-bearing walls in steel and ferroconcrete (reinforced concrete) architecture.
 The outside wall became a "skin" of glass with metal or masonry as enclosure rather than support.
 Such a form of enclosure is known as a "curtain wall".
 It became an integral part of 1900s architecture, called the International Style because of its world-wide popularity.